 Book Your Service Appointment Today

-At BRAKEmax Tire & Service Centers, our technicians can professionally handle both windshield replacements and ADAS calibration services.
+At BRAKEmax Tire & Service Centers, our Tucson auto mechanics can professionally handle both windshield replacements and ADAS calibration services.
 Each calibration will be done to the vehicle’s OEM specifications, ensuring your ADAS can continue to keep you safe on the road.

 Frequently Asked Questions